krmgns/dom/README.md

 - It does not use [PHP DOM](//php.net/book.dom) Library
 - "JUST FOR NOW", it designed for only create and modify XML/HTML documents (will be extended for Parse/Query supports)
 - Set your autoloader first to get it work well
-- See all method maps of objects after samples
+- See all method maps of objects after the samples
 - See `pre()` and `prd()` functions in `test.php`
 - Requires PHP >= 5.3 (only samples contain 5.4 features, e.g `[]` arrays)